jmizell/Filtering-Proxy-Example/readme.md

 * It didn't need to be highly performant.
 It is neither memory efficient, nor as fast as possible.
 * No other http methods other than get was configured.
-* I do not check for obfuscion of any kind in the query parameters.
+* I do not check for obfuscation of any kind in the query parameters.
-* I did not tune the model to prevent overfitting, which it almost certainly is.
+* I did not tune the model to prevent over-fitting, which it almost certainly is.

 # Running this example

 ### Run Wordpress
-This cointainer will be our upstream server, that we are attempting to protect.
-In this example where using wordpress, but it can be any container.
+This container will be our upstream server, that we are attempting to protect.
+In this example we're using wordpress, but it can be any container.

 ```
 docker run -d \